19hours/sg-statutes/Acts/Info-communications Media Development Authority Act 2016.md

 (a) there was a vacancy in the membership of the Authority, including a vacancy arising from the failure to appoint a member;

-(b) there was some defect or irregularity existing in the appointment or continuance in office of an individual purporting to be a member;
+(b) there was some defect or irregularity existing in the appointment or continuance in office of an individual purporting to be a member; or

-(c) a member failed to disclose his or her interest in a relevant matter (within the meaning of Division 3);

-(d) the Authority failed to report to the Minister under section 27; or
+[Act 5 of 2018 wef 01/04/2018]

+(c) [Deleted by Act 5 of 2018 wef 01/04/2018]

+(d) [Deleted by Act 5 of 2018 wef 01/04/2018]

 (e) there was an irregularity in the Authority’s decision‑making procedure (but only if the irregularity did not affect the merits of the decision made).